 Being able to work with clients, understand their requirements and translate them into creative art and design forms is a key skill within the industry.
 During the course, you will have an opportunity to work with industry clients on projects.
 You will select, develop and refine an idea, including choosing suitable media, materials and techniques.
 You will then present your idea to a client for approval before producing an outcome that meets the requirements of the brief.

-To achieve this qualification, you must achieve:
+To achieve this qualification, you must complete:

 The units in these qualifications are internally assessed by centre assessors and quality assurance personnel and then externally moderated by OCR visiting moderators.